apache/druid/docs/querying/caching.md

 ### Whole-query caching

-With *whole-query caching*, Druid caches the entire results of individual queries.
-In this case the Broker no longer needs to merge the per-segment results.
+With *whole-query caching*, Druid caches the entire results of individual queries, meaning the Broker no longer needs to merge per-segment results from data processes.

-Whole-query result caching is controlled by the parameters `useResultLevelCache` and `populateResultLevelCache` and runtime properties `druid.broker.cache.*`.

-Use whole-query caching when segments are stable and you are not using real-time ingestion.
-If real-time ingestion invalidating the cache is not an issue for your queries, you can use *whole-query caching* on the Broker to increase query efficiency.

-For instance, whole-query caching is a good option when you have queries that include data from a batch ingestion task that runs every few hours or once a day.
-[Per-segment caching](#per-segment-caching) would be less efficient in this case because it requires Druid to merge the per-segment results for each query, even when the results are cached.
+Use *whole-query caching* on the Broker to increase query efficiency when there is little risk of ingestion invalidating the cache at a segment level.
+This applies particularly, for example, when _not_ using real-time ingestion.
+Perhaps your queries tend to use batch-ingested data, in which case per-segment caching would be less efficient since the underlying segments hardly ever change, yet Druid would continue to acquire per-segment results for each query.

 ## Where to enable caching